amperity/amperity-docs/amperity_reference/source/data_tables.rst

      - String
      - **Optional**

-       The the address2 used as part of an address group to match to source table records, if provided.
+       The address2 field used as part of an address group to match to source table records, if provided.

    * - **Request City**
      - String